Namespaces

 [edit] Implicitly-defined copy constructor

 If the implicitly-declared copy constructor is not deleted, it is defined (that is, a function body is generated and compiled) by the compiler if odr-used or needed for constant evaluation(since C++11).
 For union types, the implicitly-defined copy constructor copies the object representation (as by std::memmove).
-For non-union class types, the constructor performs full member-wise copy of the object's direct bases and non-static data members, in their initialization order, using direct initialization.
+For non-union class types, the constructor performs full member-wise copy of the object's direct base subobjects and member subobjects, in their initialization order, using direct initialization.
+For each non-static data member of a reference type, the copy constructor binds the reference to the same object or function to which the source reference is bound.

 If this satisfies the requirements of a constexpr constructor(until C++23)constexpr function(since C++23), the generated copy constructor is constexpr.